-Two weeks ago I took my 31st flight of the year.
-This time I was heading to Albufeira with my mammy and an plane full of other Irish souls seeking some heat and sunshine.
+In the summer of 2019, I took my 31st flight of that year.
+Whilst the majority of flights that year had been to and from London for work purposes, this time I was heading to Albufeira with my mammy and an plane full of other Irish souls seeking some heat and sunshine.

 So many hotels, where to stay?

 The hotel we stayed in is called Aqua Pedra dos Bicos.
 A beautiful, newly decorated hotel in the new town of Albufeira.
 It is an adult-only hotel, making it perfect for couples or groups of friends looking for a relaxed and chilled out weekend.
 The hotel is a 40 minute walk to the old town of Albufeira or you can opt for an €8-10 taxi or a tuk-tuk.